researchsoft/website/content/forums/pubsoft-forum/_index.md

         Members can suggest other organisations that support research software publishing to join, or potential participants can contact [ReSA](mailto:info@researchsoft.org) for information on joining.

-        Publishers that have engaged in the PubSoft Forum
+        ### Publishers that have engaged in the PubSoft Forum:
         - American Astronomical Society (AAS)
         - Association for Computing Machinery (ACM)
         - American Geophysical Union (AGU)